sitespeedio/sitespeed.io/README.md

 ## Welcome to the wonderful world of web performance!

-**Warning**: Master is hot for coming 7.0.
-If you want to push changes to current 6.x use the [6.x](https://github.com/sitespeedio/sitespeed.io/tree/6.x) branch.

 **Sitespeed.io is a *complete web performance tool* that helps you measure the performance of your website.
 What exactly does that mean?**

 We think of a complete web performance tool as having three key capabilities: